-Are you looking for the best suburbs to invest in, in Sydney for 2022?
+Are you looking for the best suburbs to invest in, in Sydney for 2023?
 The Sydney property market has been skyrocketing in the last few years.
 The median house prices in some areas of the Sydney housing market are reaching $2 million.
 With interest rates at a record low, there’s never a better time to purchase an investment property.
 Now, the interest rate rises after decisions by the Fed.
 So is this the last chance to invest for future growth?

 Sydney property prices are expected to continue rising throughout the following year, although perhaps not as steep a price growth as we saw in 2021.
 We’re seeing a trend in investment shifting away from the many inner-city suburbs to more regional areas of Sydney.
 Let’s look at the top Sydney Suburbs to invest in for high capital growth.

 Ashfield is located in the Inner West, located southwest of the Sydney CBD – about 8k away.
 Vastly accommodating low-rise apartments, detached houses, and a few grand Victorian buildings, Ashfield has a deep cultural history.